 Sure, staying in a hotel has its perks; plush pillows, fabulous facilities, room service... but you're also paying a premium for them.
-We can all agree there's no worse feeling than splashing out on a hotel and ending up somewhere rather blah, in a touristy destination with little local flavour or personality.
+We can all agree there's nothing worse than splashing out on a hotel and ending up somewhere rather blah, in a touristy destination with little local flavour or personality.

 Which is why hotel alternatives like Airbnb and house swapping sites like Homelink or Love Home Swap can be a fabulous (and cheaper) alternative.
 You can experience a unique living space and make the most of your own kitchen.
-Bonus: cooking in will help save you money on meals while abroad.
+Bonus: eating in will help save you money on meals while abroad.

 3. Eat like a native

 From hitting up local markets for fresh food on the go, to enjoying the offerings from street food vans, you can save money every day by making smart choices about how you eat when abroad.
 Cooking meals will also help keep cash in your pocket - but if you're desperate to treat yourself to a meal or two out, choose lunch instead of dinner and a try a prix fixe or set menu for less expensive grub.

 Also, when you're near a major tourist site, don't give in to the hunger pangs - walk a few blocks away and you'll find cheaper, tastier food.
 So when you're strolling through Venice's St. Mark's Square, enjoy the people-watching but skip the €15 coffee - which you can find for €1 in the Cannaregio district.